strautomator/web/README.md

 -   **settings.secret.json** - private credentials and secrets, excluded from the GIT repo
 -   **settings.local.json** - private local-only settings, excluded from the GIT repo

 Please note that the [Core](https://github.com/strautomator/core) also has its own collection of settings files as well.
+If the same setting is define on the Core and on the Web, the Web settings has the higher priority.

 ## Local setup